All Episodes

 Thank you, sir.

-Yeah, all my sentiments are with you, pal.
+Yeah, my sentiments are with you, pal.

-Okay, well, look, it's um uh on the side.
+Okay, well, look, it's on the side.

-Uh I started I'm looking for my uh twenty year Chevron here for listening to you, a former employer of mine and turned me on to you.
+I started, I'm looking for my 20-year chevron here for listening to you.

-I remember that obscure Western Massachusetts station.
+I remember that obscure western Massachusetts station.

-I forget forget what the station was.
+I forget what the station was.

 Oh, excellent.